-- 5.1 If there are more applications for places than there are places available, we will give preference to children according to the following rules in this order of priority: - 5.1.1 Looked after children and all previously looked after children (children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been looked after) in accordance with section 22 of the Children's Act 1989 - 5.1.2 Siblings of current pupils, which, for the purposes of this policy, are defined as children living permanently at the same address as a child attending the academy at the time of their admission (including children in the sixth form) - Elizabeth Academy (Atherstone) Other children by catchment area (as defined by Warwickshire County Council) and then by distance from the academy, with priority for admission given to children who live nearest to the academy as measured using Ordnance Survey data to plot an address employing the measuring system used by the local authority.
-Distances are measured 'as the crow flies' (i.e. a straight-line distance) from the child's property address point to the academy's property address point on the site where the child will predominantly be based.
+- 5.1 If there are more applications for places than there are places available, we will give preference to children according to the following criteria, in this order of priority: - Looked after children and all 5.1.1 previously looked after children.
+Looked after children are children who are either in the care of a local authority or being provided with accommodation by a local authority in the exercise of their social services functions, in accordance with section 22 of the Children Act (1989), at the time an application for a place is made.
+Previously looked after children are children who were previously looked after but ceased to be so because they were adopted (under the Adoption Act (1976) or Adoption and Children's Act (2002)) or became subject to a child arrangements order or special quardianship order immediately following after being looked after.
+This includes children who appear (to ATT, the admission authority) to have been in state care outside of England and ceased to be in state care after being

+- adopted.
+State care is further defined as being in the care of public authorities, religious authorities or other organisations that act in the public benefit.
+The DfE will provide non-statutory guidance on this matter. - 5.1.2 Siblings of current pupils, who, for the purposes of this policy, are defined as children living permanently at the same address as a child already attending the academy and either have one or both parents in common, are related by a parent's marriage or civil partnership, are adopted or fostered by a common parent, or are related children who live at the same address whose parents live as partners.
+These conditions must be met at the time of their admission (including for children in the sixth form). - 5.1.3 Children of permanent staff of an ATT academy who have been employed at the academy where the application for admission is made for 2 years or more at the time of application, or a member of staff who is recruited to fill a vacant post for which there is a demonstrable skill shortage at the same academy. - 5.1.4 Children who attend an ATT Primary Academy at the time of application to join Year 7 in an ATT Secondary Academy, who are in the same geographical catchment area within the same local authority.
+This clause currently applies to these academies: - 5.1.5 In the case of the Queen Elizabeth Academy (Atherstone), other children by catchment area (as defined by Warwickshire County Council) and then by distance from the academy, with priority for admission given to children who live nearest to the academy as measured using Ordnance Survey data to plot an address (employing the measuring system used by the local authority).
+Distances are measured as the crow flies (a straight-line distance) from the child's property address point to the academy's property address point on the site where the child will predominantly be based. - 5.1.6 In the case of all other academies, other children by distance from the academy, with priority for admission given to children who live